bovem/bovem.github.io/content/posts/kubernetes/operators-on-openshift/index.md

 * Red Hat Marketplace Operators: Applications purchased from Red Hat Marketplace available as Operators.
 Example: [Dynatrace Operator](https://marketplace.redhat.com/en-us/products/dynatrace)
 * Community Operators: Default catalog of Operators maintained by their communities.
 Example: [Infispan Operator](https://github.com/infinispan/infinispan-operator)

-OperatorHub fetches data from the **Marketplace** operator installed by default in the `openshift-marketplace` namespace.
+OperatorHub fetches the catalog data from an operator installed by default on all clusters called **Marketplace Operator**.

 The value of the field `disableAllDefaultSources` needs to be `false` in the CR called `cluster` to view the operator's catalog.